I am expanding my list of ear-related artworks below as and when I make new discoveries.

 Not so much a word in your shell-like as a suggestion that the landscape might be listening to us, just as we should listen to it.
 That aside, one of O'Keeffe's best meldings of geometry and colour in the guise of representations in which the body never seems far away.

-At 286x238cm this was just too big for the space, but it references perhaps the second most famous ear wound in history - Mike Tyson taking a chunk out of Evander Holyfield's ear in 1997.
+This references perhaps the second most famous ear wound in sporting history - Mike Tyson taking a chunk out of Evander Holyfield's ear in 1997.
 It also illustrates Crumplin's unique process of matching a semi-randomly generated abstraction with a found image which he then paints in realistic manner - it often takes him years to find a match, so this was pretty quick.

 Bruce Nauman: Westermann's Ear, 1968